banyancomputer/banyan-cli/README.md

 ```

 ## Benchmarks
+TODO (amiller68): Document how to divert logs to a file
-You can configure and run two types of benchmarks:
+You can configure and run two types of benchmarks you can run on your system:
 - Throughput
 - Profiling
 Edit the contents of `env/env.benchmark` to configure the benchmarks.
 See that file for options and defaults.